MDK-L/Semi4TSF/README.md

 # Semi4TSF
-Semi4TSF code is still being organized.
-We publicize a real-world collected Power dataset as a benchmark.
-Full code, and model checkpoints will be released after the review period.
+We have publicized the core code and a real-world collected Power dataset as a benchmark.
+Full code, and model checkpoints of Semi4TSF is still being organized, which will be released after the acceptance.